loda-lang/loda-programs/programs/oeis/list6.md

 * [A314038](http://oeis.org/A314038) ([L14 program](314/A314038.asm)): Coordination sequence Gal.6.616.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314039](http://oeis.org/A314039) ([L23 program](314/A314039.asm)): Coordination sequence Gal.5.299.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314040](http://oeis.org/A314040) ([L21 program](314/A314040.asm)): Coordination sequence Gal.4.133.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314048](http://oeis.org/A314048) ([L26 program](314/A314048.asm)): Coordination sequence Gal.6.618.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314049](http://oeis.org/A314049) ([L15 program](314/A314049.asm)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314051](http://oeis.org/A314051) ([L36 program](314/A314051.asm)): Coordination sequence Gal.5.308.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314052](http://oeis.org/A314052) ([L14 program](314/A314052.asm)): Coordination sequence Gal.6.639.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.